lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 4/

 When I firstly arrived in Tübingen, in October 2021, Germany was close to the biggest change of the last years.
-[Angela Merkel](https://en.wikipedia.org/wiki/Angela_Merkel) retired and Germany started to be a little bit more confused.
+[Angela Merkel](https://en.wikipedia.org/wiki/Angela_Merkel) then retired and Germany started to be a little bit more confused.

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494159055618541421/embed?caption=false&likes=false&layout=compact" >}}